 - 7.3.1.
 The fixed wholesale fee for each .nz domain name (referred to in clause 7.1) is \$1.50 per month. - 7.3.2.
-InternetNZ will invoice each Registrar on a monthly basis for the aggregate amount due for the .nz domain names it manages as specified in Schedule 4 (Billing Business Rules). - 7.3.3.
+InternetNZ will invoice each Registrar on a monthly basis for the aggregate amount due for the .nz domain names it manages as specified in the Billing Business Rules. - 7.3.3.
 The Registration Grace Period is a period beginning when a .nz domain name is registered and ending 5 days after the registration. - 7.3.4.
-The Renewal Grace Period is a period beginning when a .nz domain name is renewed and ending 5 days after the renewal.
+The Renewal Grace Period is a period beginning when a .nz domain name is renewed by the Registrar and ending 5 days after the renewal. - 7.3.5.
+The Auto-Renew Grace Period is the period beginning when a .nz domain name is automatically renewed by InternetNZ and ending 45 days after the renewal date, during which